AndrewLaganaro/Store_Sales_Analysis/Readme.en.md

 #### 📝 Method Used

-The method used to build the project and sales analysis was **Crisp-DM**.
+The method used to build the project and sales analysis was **Crisp-DS**.

 ##### 📊 Crisp-DM Scheme